 - Mail an official transcript in a sealed envelope to the following address:

 320 Student Services Building

 1331 Circle Park

 Knoxville, TN 37996

 You can take these tests as many times as you want and send us or update your new scores.
 We will recalculate your overall composite score and update your application.
-In order to be fully considered for institutional scholarships, standardized tests must be taken prior to July 1 at the end of your senior year if you choose to include your test scores.
-Students who do not submit test scores will receive consideration for institutional merit and need-based scholarships.
+In order to be fully considered for institutional scholarships, standardized tests must be received prior to July 1 at the end of your senior year if you choose to include your test scores.
+Students applying for admission for Fall 2022 through Spring 2023 who do not submit test scores will receive consideration for the Beacon Scholarship.

 Once an application for admission is submitted, students who choose to include test scores cannot change their preference at a later date.
 Students who initially choose to be test-optional can change their preference to include test scores after submitting their application.